 - For the workshop of 12 December 2019 (.pdf), which brought together stakeholders representing online search engines, app developers and stores, as well as social media.

 Dedicated Online Survey

-A targeted online survey was open for comments at the end of the year 2019.
+A targeted online survey was open for comments until 31 December 2019.
 See the answers in a zip file.